 Perast town is a myriad of attractive buildings, huddled together in a tiny strip of land between the high mountains and the deep water that together constitute the Bay Of Kotor.

-The prominent Church of St. Nicholas on the main street is the most popular church to visit; you can climb the bell tower for 1 Euro for expansive views of the pretty town and scenic bay.
+The prominent Church of St. Nicholas on the main street is the most popular church to visit and many visitors start their trip at this location.
+You can climb the bell tower for 1 Euro for expansive views of the pretty town and scenic bay.